Skip to main content

 Read our expert Samsung Galaxy Book4 Edge review to see how it compares to rivals.

-• The deal above is for a laptop with an Arm-based processor.
-If you want to avoid compatibility issues you might prefer the Intel-based Samsung Galaxy Book5, which is also reduced right now.
-SQUIRREL_TEXT_50022427
+The deal above is for a laptop with an Arm-based processor.
+If you want to avoid compatibility issues, you might prefer to consider the Intel-based Samsung Galaxy Books below, which are also reduced right now.

 Are Samsung products good?